nekrutnikolai/mysite/content/resume.md

 ### Research

+**Researcher at the Department of Applied and Engineering Physics**, *Cornell University*

+*Mar 2022 - Present*

+* Researcher in Dr. Fatemi's laboratory
+* Building and configuring an Arduino-based DAC
+* Learning to use QCoDeS (a quantum computer acquisition library)
+* Interfacing with equipment by developing drivers in Python
+* Go to websites and reference specific items that are saved in my Safari bookmarks

-**Researcher at Penn State Materials Research Institute**, *Pennsylvania State University*
+**Researcher at the Penn State Materials Research Institute**, *Pennsylvania State University*

 *Jul 2019 - Aug 2019*

-* Volunteer researcher in Dr. Rotkin‘s laboratory
+* Researcher in Dr. Rotkin‘s laboratory
 * Learned about scanning near-field optical microscopy (SNOM)
 * Developed a Python program using Jupyter Notebooks to filter out background noise from microscope scans
 * GitHub repo: https://bit.ly/3sWNeWJ

-### Science and Technology
+### Science and Technology-Related Organizations

 **Member of Cornell Blockchain**, *Cornell University*